 In the same way that Las Vegas Metropolitan Police conduct drug stings and prostitution stings, they also carry out bait purse stings.
 A bait purse sting is when law enforcement plants a purse or other valuable item in public places–usually casinos–in an effort to trap would-be thieves.
 The purse (“bait”) often contains several hundred dollars in cash, and the bait is almost always placed in an area under video surveillance.

-If someone comes across one of these bait items in Nevada, it is a crime to take it for him/herself without reasonable efforts to notify the true owner.1 And in casinos, the best way to notify the owner is to turn the property over to security.
-Laughlin criminal defense attorney Michael Becker illustrates how bait purse cases often play out:
+If someone comes across one of these bait items in Nevada, it is a crime to take it for him/herself without reasonable efforts to notify the true owner.1 And in casinos, the best way to notify the owner is to turn the property over to security:

 Example: Thom is walking through Green Valley Ranch when he notices a wallet just lying on a seat in front of a slot machine.
 He immediately stops and scopes the area to see if anyone is looking.
 Then he figures, “Finders, keepers,” and he quickly walks by the slot machine, where he snatches up the wallet and stuffs it in his pocket.
 Then he races out the door to his car.
 Security is watching and presume by Thom’s secretive behavior that he intends to keep the wallet for himself.
 So they run after him before he can drive off, arrest him, and book him at Henderson Detention Center for bait purse theft.